phoenix-iv/ConsoleGameEngine/README.md

 # Console Game Engine
-An open source game engine that runs in the console/terminal.
+An cross platform open source game engine that runs in the console/terminal.